mstoeckl/detmaps/README.md

 - chainq: Query every element _in_ the dictionary, with a logical dependency between successive dictionary queries

+Summary plots showing _all_ results (for individual series, use `figures.py`):

 ![rand32 results](rand32.svg) ![rand64 results](rand64.svg)

+In general, dictionaries with faster query times take longer to construct; which to use depends on the tasks the dictionary is used for.

+- Fastest queries, slowest construction: Designs using multiply-shift hashing
+- Medium query and construction time: Ružić2009B universe reduction + HMP01
+  perfect hash
+- Fastest construction (for large inputs), slowest queries: Ružić2009B universe reduction + Ružić2009A perfect hash

 ### Notes: